Silobreaker/MaltegoDocumentation/index.md

 ## Investigating Relations

 ### Document Evidence for Link
-> Any Silobreaker Entity &rarr; Link to Evidence `silobreaker.Document`
+> Any Silobreaker type &rarr; `silobreaker.Document`

-> Use on entities created by Silobreaker Transforms.
-Will create links to evidence for said transform
+> Find document evidence for inbound link

 This special transform is used to investigate relations.
-If you have used any of the entity transforms on a Silobreaker entity to find related entities you can use the _[SB] Document Evidence For Link_ on the children to find documents that outline the relationship between that child and it's seed.
+If you have used any of the entity transforms on a Silobreaker entity to find related entities you can use the _[SB] Document Evidence For Link_ on the child nodes to find documents that outline the relationship between those children and their parent(s).

 1. Insert an entity and use any of the Silobreaker entity transforms to find related entities.